Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Discussion

 In conclusion, we found that vaccinated populations perceived more influence from their social circles than unvaccinated populations.
-This finding held true across various social groups, including family, close friends, co-workers, and neighbors.
+This finding held true across various social groups, including family, close friends, and neighbors.
 Similarly, we found that vaccinated participants perceived that others agreed with their decision to get vaccinated significantly more than unvaccinated participants perceived that others agreed with their decision to not get vaccinated.
-Indirect measures of social influence also followed this trend.
-Vaccinated participants perceived COVID-19 as more dangerous to their social circles than unvaccinated participants.
-Despite the clear differences in perceived social influence across the groups, we found through open-ended responses that both vaccinated and unvaccinated participants frequently cited fear as a motivating factor in their decision: vaccinated participants feared COVID-19, while unvaccinated participants feared the vaccine itself.
+This finding held across family, close friends, coworkers and neighbors.
+Indirect measures of social influence did not follow this trend.
+Vaccinated participants did not perceive COVID-19 as any more dangerous to their social circles than unvaccinated participants.
+Despite the clear differences in perceived social influence and agreement across the groups, we found through open-ended responses that both vaccinated and unvaccinated participants frequently cited fear as a motivating factor in their decision: vaccinated participants feared COVID-19, while unvaccinated participants feared the vaccine itself.
 Together, our results expand the current literature on vaccination behavior and add robustness to several previous findings.